dngu7/dngu7.github.io/_pages/about.md

 Currently I am at CSIRO's Data61, Australia's National Research Laboratory, specializing in machine learning problems within the cyber security domain.
 My recent research interests are denoising diffusion models, density estimation, adversarial purification, adversarial robustness and text-to-speech recognition.
-If you are interested in collaborating or a PhD research position at CSIRO, please feel free to contact me at (d DOT nguyen AT csiro DOT au).
+If you are interested in collaborating or a PhD research position at CSIRO, please feel free to contact me at (d.nguyen AT csiro.au).

 Recent News
 ======